dflex-js/dflex/packages/store/README.md

 Why?
 To increase application performance if it relies heavily on the DOM nodes.
 To be clear, this is not a case against HTML DOM API.
-Instead, this a way to enhance dealing with nodes more freely when you rely on existing store instead of letting the browser reads the nodes first then you store it, to do whatever you want to do.
+Instead, this a way to enhance dealing with nodes more freely when you rely on existing store instead of letting the browser reads the nodes first, then you store them to do whatever you want to do.

-Giving this fact, the Dflex store is built on what you already have and easy to
-access: `id`, which is why used as keys.
+Giving this fact, the Dflex store is built on what you already have and you can easily access: `id`, which is why ids are used as keys.

 ## Registering elements in the store